ShashaAde/Domain-Network-Project/README.md

 To solve this problem, I made a Inbound Protocol ICMPv4 rule , to allow incomming ping requests from all IPs.
   - I was then able to ping the workstation.

-## Used Remote Desktop Connection to RDP from the domain (Windows Server 2019) to the workstation (Windows 10 Pro)
+## Used Remote Desktop Connection to RDP from the Domain Windows Server 2019 to the Workstation Windows 10 Pro
   ### Turning on Remote desktop access for the workstation

   ![Screenshot 2024-11-24 154426](https://github.com/user-attachments/assets/5ff10613-4189-4d08-b6c0-2106cbe699b1)